Emmanuelkimutai/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Function that concatenates two strings
+Function that concatenates two strings, except it will use at most n bytes from src